bod-endava/e-toast-ds/README.md

 If you want to work using e-toast as your design system, you'll need to follow these steps:

 1. Get a copy of e-toast on a subfolder of your application.
 You can get it by doing one of the following:
-   1. download a release from github [releases page](https://github.com/Jkierem/e-toast-ds/releases)
+   1. Download a release from github [releases page](https://github.com/Jkierem/e-toast-ds/releases)
-   2. download it from the [npm package](https://www.npmjs.com/package/@e-toast/css).
+   2. Download it from the [npm package](https://www.npmjs.com/package/@e-toast/css).
 Install it and move it from the node_modules folder
 2. Install e-toast dependencies running `npm install` inside the subfolder.
 3. Compile the CSS running `npm run build` (or `npm run watch` for a watch mode)
 4. If you are using e-toast in a npm project, add Toast to the dependencies with `npm install /path/to/toast/folder`.
 5. Import the compiled CSS on your application:

 ```javascript
   import "@e-toast/css";
   import "@e-toast/css/behaviors.js";